By Danielle DeSimone

 It was a day that changed and shaped our nation.
 For the friends and family of the 2,977 victims, it was a day of immeasurable loss.
 For Americans around the country – and the world – it was a time of unity in the face of a shared struggle.
 And for some, it was a call to action.

-19 years ago, on September 11, 2001, the United States came under attack.
+Twenty years ago, on September 11, 2001, the United States came under attack.
 In response, 181,510 Americans enlisted in the ranks of active duty service, and 72,908 joined the enlisted reserves in the year following Sept.
-11. According to the Department of Defense, young Americans’ interest in joining the military increased by 8%, and many claim that it was 9/11 that inspired them to enlist.
+11. Many of these brave service members claimed that it was 9/11 that inspired them to enlist.

 How 9/11 Inspired Service Members to Enlist and Follow a Different Path

 Seeing such a large-scale attack on the American people at an impressionable age seemed to have been the driving factor in many service members’ first steps into service.